A-Mundanilkunathil/EduAgent2025/matt_manim_agent/README.md

 # Manim Animation Agent for CrewAI

-A sophisticated CrewAI agent that creates educational math animations using Manim and Claude API.
+A sophisticated two-agent system for creating and validating educational math animations using Manim and Claude API.
 Built for the UC Berkeley AI Hackathon 2025.

+## 🏗️ Two-Agent Architecture

+This project implements a **separation of concerns** approach with two specialized agents:

+1. **Manim Generation Agent** - Fast animation creation (3-10 seconds)
+2. **Quality Check Agent** - Optional quality validation (1-3 seconds)

+This architecture provides flexibility: generate quickly for demos, or add quality checks for production content.

 ## Features